andre-batista/Methods-for-Inverse-Problems/README.md

 Hi there!

 This repository intents to aggregate codes which implements methods for solving inverse problems.
 Since this is the subject of my reasearch, I intent to make available everything that I develop throughout my study hopping that it will be useful for people who are also studying it.
+For while, all codes will be provided in _Python_.

 For now, this repository contains: